dcos/examples/1.8/ceph/README.md

 ![Run: Storage Reservations Dashboard](img/run_storage_reservations_dashboard.png)

-The Services tab also shows how Ceph is using storage resources:
+The Nodes tab also shows how Ceph is using storage resources upon selecting the "Grid" option and the "Disk" metric:

 ![Run: Storage Reservations Services](img/run_storage_reservations_services.png)